Fluid Compartments of the Body

 • Water moves such that intracellular osmolality = extracellular osmolality.

-• Fluid balance between intravascular fluid and interstitial fluid is maintained by Colloid osmotic pressure balance by hydrostatic pressure in kidneys.
+• Fluid balance between intravascular fluid and interstitial fluid is maintained by the colloid osmotic pressure balance by hydrostatic pressure in kidneys.

 • When water loss > water gain, a condition called dehydration results.